Azure/FTA-WelcomeKits/hybrid_AsHCI/hands-on-lab/1 - planning/readme.md

 # 1 - planning: Infrastructure Setup and Integration

 ## Exercises to Right-Size Azure Stack HCI 23H2
-**Exercise 1:** Understanding Azure Stack HCI 23H2 Requirements
+Understanding Azure Stack HCI 23H2 Requirements
 Objective: Familiarize yourself with the hardware and software requirements for Azure Stack HCI 23H2 to ensure a successful deployment.

-**Tasks:**
+Research to find the Answers on the following questions:
-- Research the minimum hardware requirements for Azure Stack HCI 23H2.
+- Your Azure Stack HCI cluster (23H2) can contain ___ to ___ nodes.
 - Identify the software prerequisites needed for Azure Stack HCI 23H2.